ampache/ampache.org-api/docs/api-changelog.md

 ## API 6.1.0

+Two new nethods have been added

+The bookmark methods have had a bit of a rework as they were not very useful

+Finally the issues with setting your auth token in the http header have been fixed

 ### Added

 * API6
-  * bookmark: Get single bookmark by bookmark_id
+  * New Method: bookmark (Get single bookmark by bookmark_id)
-  * lost_password: Allows a non-admin user to reset their password
+  * New Method: lost_password (Allows a non-admin user to reset their password)
   * bookmark_create: Add `include` parameter (if true include the object in the bookmark)
   * bookmark_edit: Add `include` parameter (if true include the object in the bookmark)
   * get_bookmark: Add `include` parameter (if true include the object in the bookmark)